-The USB2.0 headers are used to connect additional USB interface plugs to the motherboard.
-These headers are most often used to connect the motherboard to the chassis to enable the USB2.0 ports on the chassis.
-These will function similarly to the USB2.0 ports found on the motherboard's hardwired I/O hub, but these can also be used for the chassis' front panel USB, auxiliary ports that mount in the card slots, and certain devices that directly connect to the header.

-USB 2.0 standard is 500mA @ 5V per port (header total is 1000mA) for unpowered devices.
+The USB 2.0 header is used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB 2.0 ports on the chassis.
+These will function similarly to the USB 2.0 ports found on the motherboard's hardwired I/O hub, but these can also be used for the chassis' front panel USB, auxiliary ports that mount in the card slots, and certain devices that directly connect to the header.
+USB 2.0 standard is 500ma @ 5V per port (header total is 1000ma) for unpowered devices.
 If your USB device requires more power, it is recommended to attach a powered USB Hub.